 Coarse salt

-TIP: Your painting needs soft neutral places for the viewer’s eye to rest when looking at your art.
-If there is too much texture in your painting the viewer will be overwhelmed.
+Your painting needs soft neutral places for the viewer’s eye to rest when looking at your art.
+If there is too much pattern in your painting the viewer will be overwhelmed.

 2. Rubbing Alcohol